 Depending upon the severity of pain, swelling, and inflammation, it could be treated with analgesics, physiotherapy or exercises to improve function and mobility, weight control, bracing, corticosteroid injections or medication.

 Acute osteoarthritis needs different types of surgery.

 A microenvironment of toxic fluid develops in osteoarthritis along with the presence of the fragments of hyaluronic acid, catabolic or energy releasing enzymes and inflammation-causing molecules.
 The condition of this toxic environment is improved by giving intra-articular injections.

 For natural lubrication, a gel-like substance or synthetic grease is injected into the joints in viscosupplementation.
 It is done either by a single or a set of three injections to reduce the friction inside the joints by providing essential constituents to the fluid in the joints.

 The main constraints for surgery are financial compulsions, social taboos, and associated diseases.

-There are the patients who are in the early stages of degeneration, where the joint replacement is not needed in future.
+There are patients who are in the early stages of degeneration, where joint replacement is not needed in the future.
 The severity and occurrence of the disease could be prevented.